sajad-sadra/CryptoCurrencyExchange/deployment/README.md

 To install the monitoring stack, run the prepared bash script `setup.sh` in the `deployment/infra` directory.

+This chart will spin up all three component and add prometheus and loki as datasource to the grafana automatically.

+> You should access grafana via port-forward it's service. also it has one admin user and the password to it is stored under a secret.

 ## 4. Deploy the application
 To deploy the application in the cluster install the prepared helm chart in the `deployment/application` directory.
 You can customize the deployment by editing the `values.yaml` file in the same directory.